Get exclusive member benefits & effect social change. Join Today

 Thousands of near-drowning cases occur each year.
 Many are preventable accidents.
 To stay safe around water:

-Drowning is the leading cause of injury or death in children 1-4 years old.
+Drowning is the leading cause of unintentional injury related death in children 1-4 years old.
 Preventing near-drowning in children requires extra precautions.
 Here are some safety measures:

 Written by: Kristeen Moore